Billy Hitchcock: Southern League presidency

 Hitchcock became president of the Southern League in August 1971.
 During his presidency, the league added new teams, expanded its playoffs, and introduced split-season play.
 Other improvements included stadium refurbishments and efforts to make the league more family-friendly.
 Attendance figures rose dramatically during his tenure, from 333,500 in 1971 to over 1.7 million in 1980.
 The Southern League championship trophy is named after Hitchcock, and in 1980 he was presented with the King of Baseball award given by Minor League Baseball.
 He stepped down from the presidency in 1980.

 College athletics

 In addition to his baseball resume, Hitchcock also made a name for himself in college football and golf.
-As an All-Conference tailback, he led Auburn to its first bowl game (a 7-7 tie against Villanova on January 1, 1937).
+As an All-SEC tailback, he led the Auburn Tigers football program to its first bowl game, a 7–7 tie against Villanova in the Bacardi Bowl, played in Havana on January 1, 1937.
 Later in life, he established the Billy Hitchcock Golf Tournament at his alma mater.
 In recognition of his contribution to the school, Auburn renamed its renovated baseball stadium "Hitchcock Field" in 2003.
 Also in that year, Baseball America named it the best college baseball facility in the country.